What you'll learn

 Build a Ruby Gem Screencast Preview

-The book is available in .pdf, .epub and .mobi formats.
+The book ships with .pdf, .epub and .mobi formats.
+All screencasts are .mp4.

 What if I hate it?